medicalid/medicalid.github.io/privacy.md

 ## Others

-To help us fix bugs and improve the app, we collect the following information on an anonymous basis: Operating System, Date & time, Latitude, Longitude, Accuracy (GPS), SSID (network), BSSID (network), Internal MAC address (network), Bundle ID, Device Model, Device Manufacturer, Carrier Code (Android only), Carrier Name, Sim Code, Country, and Locale.
+To help us fix bugs and improve the app, we may collect the following information on an anonymous basis: Operating System, Date & time, Latitude, Longitude, Accuracy (GPS), SSID (network), BSSID (network), Internal MAC address (network), Bundle ID, Device Model, Device Manufacturer, Carrier Code (Android only), Carrier Name, Sim Code, Country, and Locale.

-With the free version of the app only, the anonymous information above is shared with third parties for their business purposes, including the creation of reports, market research, and trend analysis.
-One of these third parties is Huq.io, data shared does not contain information from which users can be identified and we will not provide additional information to such third parties that enables such third parties to identify you.
+With the _free version of the app only_, the anonymous information above is shared with third parties for their business purposes, including the creation of reports, market research, and trend analysis.
+One of these third parties is huq.io.
+Data shared does not contain information from which users can be identified and we will not provide additional information to such third parties that enables such third parties to identify you.

+Furthermore, your medical data is not shared with third-parties and never will.

-You may opt-out from anonymous data collection with third-parties at any time by upgrading to the premium version of the app or uninstalling it.
+You may opt-out from anonymous location sharing with third-parties at any time by following what is explained [on this page](https://medicalid.app/needs-your-help) or by upgrading to the [premium version](https://play.google.com/store/apps/details?id=app.medicalid) of the app.

 ## Changes to this privacy

 We reserve the right to make changes to this privacy policy at any time by giving notice on this page.
 It is strongly recommended to check this page often, referring to the date of the last modification listed at the top.
-If you object to any of the changes to the Policy, you must cease using Laurent Pellegrino Services.
+If you object to any of the changes to the Policy, you must cease using Laurent Pellegrino Services: this includes the Medical ID app.

 If you have any question, you may contact <a href="legal@medicalid.app">legal@medicalid.app</a>.